Raghuraj Pratap Singh: From jail to cabinet minister

-DSP Zia Ul Haque murder case
+DSP Zia Ul Haq murder case

-On 3 March 2013, Deputy Superintendent of Police (DSP) Zia Ul Haq was killed during clashes between villagers and police in Kunda, Raghuraj Pratap Singh alias Raja Bhaiya's constituency.
-Following a complaint by the slain officer's wife, Parveen Azad, Pratapgarh police registered a case against Raja Bhaiya for his alleged involvement in the 'conspiracy' which resulted in the gang war and subsequent murder of the police officer.
-In the FIR, Parveen said that her husband was killed by the henchmen of Raja Bhaiya.
-She named Gulshan Yadav, chairman of Kunda Nagar Panchayat, Harion Srivastava, a representative of Raja Bhaiya, and Guddu Singh, Raja Bhaiya's driver as prime accused.
-She also named two other villagers – Kamta Prasad Pal and Rajesh Kumar Pal.
-The police registered a murder case against other accused who were named in the FIR.
-Further, this case was handed over to the elite investigation agency CBI on 7 February 2013 for further investigation.
-The CBI registered four different cases in the murder of senior police officer Zia-ul-Haq and two others who were shot dead on Saturday in the constituency of former Uttar Pradesh minister, Raja Bhaiya.
+On 3 March 2013, Deputy Superintendent of Police (DSP) Zia Ul Haq was killed in Kunda, a constituency represented by Raghuraj Pratap Singh, during clashes that followed the shooting of the village head, Nanhe Lal Yadav.
+Following a complaint by the deceased officer's wife, Parveen Azad, a case was initiated against Raghuraj for his alleged involvement.
+The FIR identified Gulshan Yadav, the chairman of Kunda Nagar Panchayat, Harion Srivastava, a representative of Raja Bhaiya, Guddu Singh, Raja Bhaiya's driver, and two other villagers, Kamta Prasad Pal and Rajesh Kumar Pal, as primary suspects.
+Additional murder charges were filed against others named in the FIR.
+The Central Bureau of Investigation (CBI) took over the case on 7 February 2013, for further investigation.
+On 3 March 2013, Raja Bhaiya resigned from the state cabinet.
 On 1 August 2013, the CBI filed the final report in the CBI court giving a clean chit to Raja Bhaiya.
+On 11 October 2013, he was reappointed a cabinet minister with the portfolio of Food and Civil Supplies.